All Episodes

 Did I send that email?

-Um there's actually a there's like a lot of like movies and stuff, obviously, that are based on like real life hauntings and and things like that.
+Yeah, there's actually a, there's like a lot of like movies and stuff, obviously, that are based on like real life hauntings and things like that.

-Like, for example, uh I don't know if you just recently saw the conjuring video or conjuring house or the smurl house, yeah.
+Like, for example, I don't know if you just recently saw the conjuring video or conjuring.

-They describe this demonic entity as like an eight-foot-tall lizard man with like red eyes and scaly like scales, I guess you could say that would physically escape.
+They described this demonic entity as like an eight-foot-tall lizard man with like red eyes and scaly like scales, I guess you could say, that would physically assault.

 Scale scales, dude.